Fonyn/Fonyn/README.md

 * `Health` represents reusable data
 * `Damage` represents reusable behavior
-* `Player` is an entity composed from those parts
+* `Player` is an entity composed of both

 ---

 # Project Status

-Fonyn is currently in the **design and prototype stage**.
+Fonyn is currently in the **design and prototyping phase**.

 The language specification is still evolving, and the compiler implementation is experimental.

-The current compiler is being developed using **C# / .NET**.
+The compiler is being developed in **C# / .NET**.

+## Current Implementation Status

+* Lexer: In progress
+* Parser: Not implemented
+* AST: Not implemented
+* Semantic analysis: Not implemented
+* Code generation / Runtime: Not implemented

+Both the specification and implementation are subject to significant changes.

 ---